Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Linear discretizations of the steady-state problem

 In this section we consider the following expression for the added diffusion \cite{Kik77}:

 where $\delta$ is the constant from \eqref{FEM-prelim-1} and $c_0^{}>0$ is a constant that is only linked to the shape regularity of the triangulation, see \eqref{LD-5} below.
 One notices the close relation between \eqref{FEM-LD-2} and \eqref{FEM-Gal-3}.
-In fact, the added diffusion is built in such a way that once the mesh is sufficiently fine, \eqref{FEM-LD-1} reduces to the standard Galerkin method.
+In fact, the added diffusion is built in such a way that once the mesh is sufficiently fine, \eqref{FEM-LD-1} reduces to the standard Galerkin method (up to the lumping of the reaction term).
 Later works proposed slightly different versions of $\tilde{\varepsilon}_K^{}$, e.g., see \cite{Codina93,BE02}.

 The analysis of \eqref{FEM-LD-1} was carried out originally in \cite{Kik77} under the assumption that the mesh families are strictly acute.
 The analysis presented below is detailed for $d=2$, and relaxes this hypothesis and requires only average acute mesh families (the case $d=3$ is discussed in Remark~\ref{Rem-LD-3D}).